 2. Visit Palazzo Te

-Built as a leisure palace for the Gonzaga family, Palazzo Te is famous for Giulio Romano’s surreal frescoes, including the mind-bending “Sala dei Giganti.”
+Built as a retreat for the Gonzaga family, Palazzo Te is celebrated for Giulio Romano’s extraordinary frescoes, including the dramatic “Sala dei Giganti.”

 3. Stroll Through Piazza delle Erbe

-The medieval heart of the city features the Rotonda di San Lorenzo, Mantua’s oldest church, and a lively local market.
+This charming medieval square features the Rotonda di San Lorenzo, Mantua’s oldest church, and the Palazzo della Ragione.
+It’s also home to a vibrant local market.

 4. Discover Basilica di Sant’Andrea

-Designed by Alberti, this Renaissance church houses a sacred relic: the blood of Christ, making it a spiritual and architectural landmark.
+Designed by Alberti, this Renaissance church houses what is believed to be a relic of Christ’s blood, making it a spiritual and architectural highlight.

 5. Catch a Show at Teatro Bibiena